mostafaadawy/mostafaadawy/README.md

-Hi!
-I'm a software developer with experiences in [] hi there 👋 I am Mostafa Adawy a Software/Firmeware developer with a wide varity of experiences 😎, check my repos 👇 and you can get certain of that.
+hi there 👋 I am Mostafa Adawy a Software/Firmeware developer with a wide varity of experiences 😎, check my repos 👇 and you can get certain of that.

 - 🔭 I’m currently working on building Web apps 🕸️ with different tools such as Node js / Laravel / react js /Angular Even Django